Zizaco/entrust/README.md

 ### Configuration

-Set the propertly values to the `config/auth.php`.
+Set the property values in the `config/auth.php`.
 These values will be used by entrust to refer to the correct user table and model.

 ### User relation to roles